sanp/dotfiles/README.md

 # Sanp's dotfiles

 This is my dotfiles directory.
-It's a pretty standard one.

 ## OS